 We are looking for highly qualified applicants for all of our programs.
-HUC-JIR’s student body is diverse and there is no “correct path” to becoming a strong candidate.
-Each applicant is viewed as a unique individual.
-For example, a degree in Jewish studies is not required but it is important to have some background with liberal arts classes where reading and writing are emphasized.
+HUC-JIR’s student body is diverse and there is no single “correct path” to becoming a strong candidate.
+We invite our applicants to share their unique qualifications, academic background, talents and strengths.

 You must be able to meet the following requirements by June of the summer you intend to enroll.

 - A BA or BS degree from an accredited college or university.